cypress-io/cypress-documentation/source/guides/guides/module-api.md

 title: Module API
 ---

-You can require Cypress as a node module from your application under test.
-This can be useful when you want to access to the test results directly after the run.
+You can require Cypress as a node module from your application under test and run Cypress via Node.js.
+This can be useful when you want access to the test results directly after the run.
 With this workflow, for example, you can:

 - Send a notification about failing tests with included screenshot images
 - Rerun a single failing spec file